~ Seed for CUCUMBERS ~

 A proper gherkin-type cucumber with a long history - selected in the 1800's for the cooler northern climate of Paris when cucumbers became fashionable in the city - other 'southern types' just couldn't crop reliably that far north.

-It is a very reliable, early and productive cucumber, making lots of fruit with no fuss, even outdoors in the UK.
+It is a very reliable early cucumber, making lots of fruit with no fuss, even in the UK.
 It used to be grown as a pickling cucumber - but it also works well letting it get bigger for use in salads.

 25 seed £